Consumer behaviour: Internal influences on purchase decision

 Internal influences refer to both personal and interpersonal factors.
 Social theory suggests that individuals have both a personal identity and a social identity.
 Personal identity consists of unique personal characteristics such as skills and capabilities, interests, and hobbies.
 Social identity consists of the individual's perception of the central groups to which an individual belongs and may refer to an age group, a lifestyle group, religious group, educational group, or some other reference group.
 Social psychologists have established that the need to belong is one of the fundamental human needs.
 Purchasing behaviour is therefore influenced by a broad range of internal factors such as psychological, socio-economic, demographic and personality factors.
 Demographic factors include income level, psychographics (lifestyles), age, occupation, and socioeconomic status.
 Personality factors include knowledge, attitudes, personal values, beliefs, emotions, and feelings.
 Psychological factors include an individual's motivation, attitudes, personal values, and beliefs.
 Social identity factors include culture, sub-culture, and reference groups.
 Other factors that may affect the purchase decision include the environment and the consumer's prior experience with the category or brand.

 Motivations and emotions

 The consumer's underlying motivation drives consumer action, including the information search and purchase decision.
 The consumer's attitude to a brand (or brand preference) is described as a link between the brand and a purchase motivation.
 These motivations may be negative (to avoid pain or unpleasantness) or positive (to achieve some type of reward such as sensory gratification).

 One approach to understanding motivations was developed by Abraham Maslow.
-Maslow's hierarchy of needs is based on five levels of needs, organized accordingly to the level of importance.
+Maslow's hierarchy of needs is based on five levels of needs, organised accordingly to the level of importance.